 To freeze mashed potatoes, prepare the mash in your usual way.
 Freeze in individual portions, to give you greater flexibility, or in family-sized portions – perfect for a roast dinner.

 To freeze individually, place appropriately-sized portions on a lined/sprayed tray.
-An ice-cream scoop is ideal for this, making the process quick and ensuring the portions are of a regular size.
+An ice cream scoop is ideal for this, making the process quick and ensuring the portions are of a regular size.
 Open freeze and then pop in a freezer bag.
 Remove excess air, seal, and label.

-To reheat, bake them in the oven, giving them a lovely crusty outer layer with a soft centre, or microwave for a quick supper or side dish.
+To reheat, bake them in the oven, giving them a lovely crusty outer layer with a soft centre, or microwave them for a quick supper or side dish.
 Always ensure it is piping hot before serving.

 Defrost overnight in the fridge and then bake in a hot oven until cooked through and brown on top.

+If you are considering freezing jacket potatoes then I can highly recommend it.
 Baked jacket potatoes should be halved, scooped out, mashed, refilled, and then wrapped individually in foil and then plastic wrap.

 Defrost for 2 hours at room temperature, or overnight in the fridge, before reheating in a hot oven or a microwave.

+If you are wondering how to freeze roast potatoes you have made yourself instead of wasting money on shop-bought roast potatoes then panic no more.
+It is really easy!
 For delicious frozen roast potatoes, fully cook as normal, ideally in large quantities, to really benefit from cooking ahead.
 Open freeze and bag into small meal-sized portions or one large bag.

 To reheat, bring to room temperature and then cook in a hot oven until crisp and piping hot.
-Why not make your Christmas potatoes in advance and save you a job on the day?
+Why not make your Christmas potatoes in advance and save yourself a job on the day?